 Christine Christophersen used to be a graphic designer for a megachurch in Omaha, Nebraska.
-Now, she’s our Pro Media art director, and she equips churches with relevant, high-quality church media.
+Now, she’s the art director for Pro Media, a feature of Proclaim Church Presentation Software, and she equips churches with relevant, high-quality church media.

 Having worked with a large team of church staff and volunteers for three and a half years, Christine has a lot of insight into how each component of the service comes together to present a single, unified message—and how to balance your desire for good design with the need to work together as the body of Christ.